mcaceresb/stata-gtools/docs/compiling.md

 [below](parallel-support) for a list of functions with OpenMP support at compile time.
 (Parallel execution has not been optimized; YMMV.)

-Compiling the plugin yourself can lead to further speed improvements because the optimization flags used by different compilers vary on different hardware and operating systems.
+Compiling the plugin yourself can also lead to further speed improvements because the optimization flags used by different compilers vary on different hardware and operating systems.
 In the Linux server where I use Stata, a locally compiled plugin ran 20-50% faster (again, YMMV).